TheorieMPQ/cluster-guide/IRENE_guide.md

 Since we are now many adepts of th-top, sometimes we have to wait in the virtual queue for our jobs to launch.
 Thankfully we gained access to the IRENE supercomputer with virtually unlimited access until march 2022.

-*Access to IRENE: you need to complete a form and ask Cristiano and Loic Noel, the IT guy, to sign it.*
+*Access to IRENE: you need to complete a form and ask Cristiano and Loïc Noël, our IT responsible, to sign it.*

 ### Package installation